Can We Issue a Relieving Letter for an Employee Who Resigned After 4 Months? Seeking Advice from Senior Management

 nish.kari82

 There is no fixed rule about when you can issue a relieving letter to an employee.
-The only requirement for deciding upon the same should be whether the employee has given a proper handover of his responsibilities and cleared all the dues or not (though this is my opinion, others may differ).
+The only requirement for deciding upon the same should be whether the employee has given a proper handover of their responsibilities and cleared all the dues or not (though this is my opinion, others may differ).

 Best regards,